suffolklibraries/lgc/content/collections/events/missile-sound-caribbean-stage-1.md

         text: 'Ipswich Buses'
 cta: 'For more information about the Global Rhythm and Ipswich Jazz Festival visit [https://ipswichjazzfestival.org.uk/global/ ](https://ipswichjazzfestival.org.uk/global/)'
 updated_by: d0ee360c-4db7-4ecf-9024-8e35603daaef
-updated_at: 1655995590
+updated_at: 1655996758
 ---
-A full line-up of amazing talent in jazz as part of the Global Rhythm and Ipswich Jazz Festival.
+A full line-up of fantastic music hosted by international radio presenter - Bubble,  as part of the Global Rhythm and Ipswich Jazz Festival.